 This album is a great finale to the Immigrance 2019 tour in much the same way North Sea was in 2018 for the 2-year Culcha Vulcha tour.
 The production values are stellar with extra clear engineering nearly on par with studio album.
 The audience sound is notable in that it is absent from the recording except at precisely the right times – end of solos or end of songs.
 Not sure if this is part of the mixing or the audience was actually that in tune.
 The sound was big since there were thirteen band members instead of the usual eight to ten.
-Some of the personnel callouts are tough based on sound alone but I got great assistance from superfan Steven Haugereid.
 The songs are all by now familiar yet each one on this two-disc set has its own special aspects, either in the personnel, instrumentation or soloing and they are recapped here:

 - New-new songs from Immigrance (Even Us, While We’re Young, Bad Kids to the Back, Bigly Strictness, Xavi, Chonks